isomerpages/pa-corp/_our-programmes/PAssion Wave/Details.md

 Creatively using water sports and lifestyle activities as the engagement platforms, the three strategic focuses of PW are:

-People’s Association PAssion Wave (PW), formerly known as Water-Venture was first coined in 2015 as PA’s specialist community club offering a broad range of waterfront lifestyle programmes to the community.
-PW is an integral part of PA that bonds people and bridges the communities through water sports and waterfront lifestyle pursuits.
-Together with its partners and trainers, PW provides safe, affordable and exciting courses, programmes and activities to the community.

-PW has the passionate belief that an exciting and healthy lifestyle should be accessible to everyone in the community regardless of age, race or gender.

 **Sustainability & Inclusivity**<br>
 	•	Giving back to the community through cause-based volunteerism to encourage greater participation and sense of ownership.